 The word “luck” comes from the Middle Dutch word “luc” a shortened form of “gheluc” meaning “happiness” or “good fortune.”
 It entered English around the late 15th century, likely as a gambling term.
 I associate “luck” with Lucifer.
 Lucifer is always trying to replace trust in God with something instead of God.
 The prefix “anti” also carries the meaning of “instead.”
 An antichrist can be anything that pretends to replace Christ as the Savior and Lord.

-Some cut trees and shaped them into idols that need to be propped up.
-God urges us to turn from sellers whose aim is to transfer funds from us to them.
+Some cut trees and shape them into idols that need to be propped up.
+God urges us not to do business with those who manufacture and sell idols.

 “Commercialism had become the besetting sin of Judah.
 Money dictated their policies.”
-[1] In Revelation 18:2-3, commercialism is a besetting sin of the last days, “Babylon... has become a dwelling place of demons... the merchants of the earth have become rich through the abundance of her luxury.”
+[1] Commercialism is a besetting sin of the last days.
+In Revelation 18:2-3, “Babylon... became a dwelling place of demons... the merchants of the earth became rich through the abundance of her luxury.”

-“Like a scarecrow in a cucumber field, their idols cannot speak; they must be carried because they cannot walk.
-Do not fear them; they can do no harm nor can they do any good.”
-Jeremiah 10:5
+Jeremiah 10:5: “Like a scarecrow in a cucumber field, their idols cannot speak.
+They must be carried because they cannot walk.
+Do not fear them.
+They can do no harm, nor can they do any good.”

 The God who created the universe and sustains it helps us.
 He sent His Son into the world to save us.
 Jesus resurrected from the dead after being crucified and placed in a tomb for three days.
 No other founder of a religion did this.
 The Lord Jesus Christ is a miracle worker.